Unisex public toilet: Urinals

-Urinals have primarily been offered in public toilets for males with female urinals being only a niche product.
+Urinals have primarily been offered in public toilets for males, with female urinals being only a niche product.
 Abolishing all urinals would sacrifice resource advantages and convenience for male users without improving sanitation or wait time for females.
 Another possibility would be to offer separate male and female urinals or unisex urinals that can be used by males and females alike, which allows increased flexibility of use.
 Yet this would raise the problem of arrangement.
 One option would be to continue to offer urinals in rows, with separation by screens.
 However, it is questionable whether the less private environment, compared to cubicle toilets, would be met with acceptance.
-Due to socio-cultural conventions, the concept of men/boys urinating with their backs visible to women/girls would possibly create awkwardness for both genders, and would currently seem strange and contrary to common morals and etiquette for many users.
+Socio-cultural conventions make the concept of men or boys urinating with their backs visible to women or girls potentially uncomfortable for both genders, and this would currently seem aberrant and contrary to common morals and etiquette for many users.

-There are other practical issues for females, such as women/girls needing toilet paper, having to lower their pants, and sometimes tending to their menstrual hygiene needs while going to the toilet for urination.
-An alternative would be to accommodate urinals for both sexes in cubicles or to continue to offer them only in public toilets for males.
-However, this would at least limit the above-mentioned advantages of urinals.
+There are other practical issues for females, such as women and girls needing toilet paper, having to lower their pants, and sometimes tending to their menstrual hygiene needs while using toilets.
+Alternatives would be to accommodate urinals for both sexes in cubicles, limiting their space advantages, or to continue to offer them only in public toilets assigned for males.